michalfedyna/docs-typescript/README.md

 # Docs Typescript - Documenting Typescript made easy

-Tool for documenting Typescript based project using API Extractor and Docusaurus with support for Markdown and MDX.
+Tool for documenting Typescript based project using API Extractor with TSDoc and Docusaurus with support for Markdown and MDX.
 With custom TSDoc tags supporting React components and hooks categories.